intel/HPC-containers-from-Intel/definitionFiles/namd/README.md

 Instructions to build a container:

-1. Build the binaries and dependencies from this [recipe](link to the definition file) :
+1. Build the binaries and dependencies from the Build definitin file :

      `$ sudo singularity build <ContainerName.simg> <NameBuild.def>`

 This will generate the binaries that you will need in step #3 and a container <ContainerName.simg> that you can use or ignore

 2. Build the base container that includes the OS, Intel runtime libraries, and some independencies .
-Build it from this [recipe](link to the base container definition file) as:
+Build it from the Run definition file as:

      `$ sudo singularity build /tmp/base.simg base`